 Analyst: Apple's Services Narrative Is Largely Priced In; Stock No Longer Attractive

-Apple Inc. (NASDAQ: AAPL)'s drive to grow its Services business hasn't helped much to overcome some of the fundamental weakness, according to an analyst at KeyBanc Capital Markets.
+Apple Inc. (NASDAQ: AAPL)'s drive to grow its Services business hasn't helped much to overcome some of the fundamental weakness, according to KeyBanc Capital Markets.

 The Analyst

-KeyBanc analyst Andy Hargreaves maintained a Sector Weight rating on shares of the Cupertino, California-based technology giant.
+Andy Hargreaves maintained a Sector Weight rating on shares of the Cupertino, California-based technology giant.

 The Thesis

-Apple's Services narrative is largely priced in, given that the valuation no longer appears attractive relative to other large services businesses, analyst Hargreaves said in a Wednesday note.
+Apple's Services narrative is largely priced in, given that the valuation no longer appears attractive relative to other large services businesses, Hargreaves said in a Wednesday note.
+(See his track record here.)

-"A comparison to other mega-caps suggests the stock's multiple is now fair to full, regardless of what you want to call the Company," Hargreaves noted.
+"A comparison to other mega-caps suggests the stock's multiple is now fair to full, regardless of what you want to call the Company," he said.

-Additionally, the analyst noted that Apple's user growth has been decelerating, with gross profit per user having likely declined to a 10% annualized rate over the last five years.
+Apple's user growth has been decelerating, with gross profit per user having likely declined to a 10% annualized rate over the last five years, Hargreaves said.

-Either or both of these trends have to reverse to drive growth, going forward, Hargreaves said.
+Either or both of these trends have to reverse to drive growth going forward, the analyst said.

-With the new services Apple has launched, the analyst said the company is entering competitive markets, where success cannot be ensured by device sales alone, and the costs of doing business could be higher than those services where it has thus far found success.
+With the new services Apple has launched, Hargreaves said the company is entering competitive markets in which success cannot be ensured by device sales alone, and the costs of doing business could be higher than those services where it has so far found success.

 KeyBanc sees Apple's valuation as unattractive relative to peers that are growing much faster.

-"Further, we see little that appears likely to change the multiyear trends in user growth and gross profit per user," the firm said.
+"Further, we see little that appears likely to change the multiyear trends in user growth and gross profit per user," Hargreaves said.

-Accordingly, the firm said it views the shares as fully valued at current levels and therefore it prefers to own Facebook, Inc. Common Stock (NASDAQ: FB) and Alphabet Inc Class A (NASDAQ: GOOGL) (NASDAQ: GOOG) instead.
+KeyBanc views the shares as fully valued and prefers to own Facebook, Inc. (NASDAQ: FB) and Alphabet Inc (NASDAQ: GOOGL) (NASDAQ: GOOG) instead.

 Analyst: Apple Makes Smart Move To Keep Mac Pro Assembly In Austin